Ecological succession: Microsuccession

+Succession by habitat type

 Forest succession

 Forests, being an ecological system, are subject to the species succession process.
 There are "opportunistic" or "pioneer" species that produce great quantities of seed that are disseminated by the wind, and therefore can colonize big empty extensions.
 They are capable of germinating and growing in direct sunlight.
 Once they have produced a closed canopy, the lack of direct sun radiation at the soil makes it difficult for their own seedlings to develop.
 It is then the opportunity for shade-tolerant species to become established under the protection of the pioneers.
 When the pioneers die, the shade-tolerant species replace them.
 These species are capable of growing beneath the canopy, and therefore, in the absence of disturbances, will stay.
 For this reason it is then said the stand has reached its climax.
 When a disturbance occurs, the opportunity for the pioneers opens up again, provided they are present or within a reasonable range.

 An example of pioneer species, in forests of northeastern North America are Betula papyrifera (White birch) and Prunus serotina (Black cherry), that are particularly well-adapted to exploit large gaps in forest canopies, but are intolerant of shade and are eventually replaced by other shade-tolerant species in the absence of disturbances that create such gaps.
 In the tropics, well known pioneer forest species can be found among the genera Cecropia, Ochroma and Trema.

 Things in nature are not black and white, and there are intermediate stages.
 It is therefore normal that between the two extremes of light and shade there is a gradient, and there are species that may act as pioneer or tolerant, depending on the circumstances.
 It is of paramount importance to know the tolerance of species in order to practice an effective silviculture.